 - provide guidance and advice for preschools

 - scaffold preschool teams to review and update their local procedures

-- detail how preschools work with School Services, Early Learning and the regulatory authority.
+- detail how preschools work with the Teaching Quality and Impact Directorate, Early Learning and the regulatory authority.